 This is where smart programming is vital.
 The ideal training volume for building muscle is around 9-18 sets, per muscle, per week.

-This is a wide range, since it is so individualized.
-For example, different people may be stronger or weaker in different lifts for different reasons.
-Some of the bigger, heavier compound lifts will tax your CNS a lot more than isolation work.
+It’s a wide range because it’s so individual.
+People are stronger or weaker in different lifts, and the bigger compound lifts tax your CNS far more than isolation work.

-However, if you’re following a well designed program and lifting with good form, doing 2-4 sets of 6-20 reps per set, and bringing those sets within 1-3 reps of failure, the bottom end of this range (9-10 sets) is usually enough to elicit muscle growth.
+But if you’re following a well-designed program with good form — 2-4 sets of 6-20 reps, brought within 1-3 reps of failure — the bottom end of the range (9-10 sets) is usually enough to grow muscle.

-Doing the least amount of work required to stimulate a response (muscle growth) is where most people want to be, most of the time.
+Doing the least amount of work needed to stimulate growth is where most people want to be, most of the time.

 Frequency